-• VEGF TRAP: Protein-based product candidate designed to bind Vascular Endothelial Growth Factor (called VEGF, also known as Vascular Permeability Factor or VPF) and its relative, Placental Growth Factor (called PlGF), and prevent their interaction with cell surface receptors.
-VEGF (and to a less validated degree, PlGF) is required for the growth of blood vessels that are needed for tumors to grow and is a potent regulator of vascular permeability and leakage.
+• VEGF TRAP: Protein-based product candidate designed to bind Vascular Endothelial Growth Factor (called VEGF, also known as Vascular Permeability Factor or VPF) and the related Placental Growth Factor (called P1GF), and prevent their interaction with cell surface receptors.
+VEGF (and to a less validated degree, P1GF) is required for the growth of new blood vessels that are needed for tumors to grow and is a potent regulator of vascular permeability and leakage.
 In 2001, we initiated a dose-escalation phase 1 clinical trial designed to assess the safety and tolerability of the VEGF Trap in subjects with advanced solid tumor malignancies.
-This trial is testing VEGF Trap delivered by subcutaneous injection and is expected to be completed in the second quarter of 2004.
-A second phase of this trial, which commenced in April 2004, is testing higher doses of the VEGF Trap delivered intravenously.
-This study will evaluate the safety and tolerability of higher doses of the VEGF Trap and will determine the pharmacokinetics of the molecule delivered intravenously.
-We are also evaluating the VEGF Trap for the potential treatment of certain eye diseases and in March 2004, announced the initiation of a phase 1 study of the VEGF Trap in patients with the neovascular or "wet" form of age-related macular degeneration (called AMD).
-This phase 1 trial is a randomized, placebo-controlled, dose-escalating study designed to assess the safety and tolerability of VEGF Trap in wet AMD and obtain a preliminary assessment of the potential effect of the VEGF Trap on visual acuity.
+This trial, which tested VEGF Trap delivered by subcutaneous injection, was completed and the preliminary results of the study were announced at the annual meeting of the American Society of Clinical Oncology (ASCO) in June 2004.
+The phase 1 trial was an open label, dose-escalation study conducted at three sites in the United States.
+The study enrolled and treated 38 patients with incurable, relapsed or refractory solid tumors, with subcutaneous injections of VEGF Trap.
+In total, the trial enrolled patients with 15 different types of cancer.
+Preliminary results of this study indicated that: